-The provisions of the Directive 2014/59/EU (Bank Recovery and Resolution Directive - "BRRD") and Directive (EU) 2019/879 ("BRRD 2") have been transposed into Romanian legislation by law no.312/2015 regarding the recovery and resolution of credit institutions and investment firms (published in the Official Gazette, Part I No. 920 of 12/11/2015), as amended and supplemented from time to time, including by the Law no. 320/2021 for the amendment and completion of regulations in the financial field, implementing the provisions of Directive 2019/879/EU Bank Recovery and Resolution II (the "Recovery and Resolution Law").
+On European level, the recovery and resolution framework consists of the Directive 2014/59/EU, as amended (Bank Recovery and Resolution Directive - "BRRD") and the Regulation (EU) 806/2014, as amended (Single Resolution Mechanism Regulation - "SRMR").
+The provisions of the BRRD and the Directive (EU) 2019/879 ("BRRD II") have been transposed into Romanian legislation by Law no. 312/2015 regarding the recovery and resolution of credit institutions and investment firms (published in the Official Gazette, Part I No. 920 of 12/11/2015), as amended and supplemented from time to time, including by the Law no. 320/2021 for the amendment and completion of regulations in the financial field, implementing the provisions of Directive 2019/879/EU Bank Recovery and Resolution II (the "Recovery and Resolution Law").
 The Recovery and Resolution Law designates NBR as the resolution authority for the Romanian banking sector.
+In 2024, the Law no. 312/2015 was supplemented by Law no. 6/2024 for the amendment and completion of regulations in the financial field, implementing the provisions of BRRD under the EU Regulation 2036/2022 and the additional amendments to Law no. 312/2015, aiming to improve the regulation.

 Measures undertaken under the Recovery and Resolution Law may have a negative impact on debt instruments by allowing NBR as resolution authority to order the write-down of such instruments or convert them into instruments of ownership.
 BCR may be subject to resolution tools and other powers as set out under the Recovery and Resolution Law.